FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Do you offer tours of matzo factories?

 Well, not officially.
-Until mid-2015, we could go by Streit's on the Lower East Side and take a peek.
+Once we could go by Streit's on the Lower East Side and take a peek.
 (Alas, no more.)
 But it may be possible to make an impromptu visit during a Brooklyn tour to Crown Heights or Borough Park, only in the pre-Passover season, of course.

 What about tours of TV/movie locations, including Spike Lee's Brooklyn locations or sites in the HBO show "Girls"?